Kaiser925/cos-cli/README.md

 # cos-cli

-COS client is a replacement for ls, cp, mkdir, diff and rsync commands for filesystems and tencent cloud object storage.
+COS client is a replacement for ls, cp, mkdir, commands for filesystems and tencent cloud object storage(COS).